anagha-google/cloud-composer-setup-foundations/README.md

 ### Section 1: Walk through of Cloud Composer DAGs and associated code

-The DAGs are embarassigly basic to maintain focus on environment provisioning, stability and securing.
+The DAGs are deliberately embarassigly basic to maintain focus on environment provisioning->securing->testing.

 | # | Sub-Modules |
 | -- | :--- |